 How to Bond with Your Newborn

 If you’re like many mothers, you might have imagined that you would forge an instant maternal-child bond the moment your bundle of joy was placed in your arms after delivery.
-In reality, labor and delivery may leave you physically and emotionally drained and you may feel overwhelmed by dealing with a crying baby who needs to nurse around the clock.
-As you’re juggling these new feelings and responsibilities, you may wonder – now that my baby is here, how do I bond with him (or her)?
+In reality, labor and delivery may leave you physically and emotionally drained.
+In addition, you may feel overwhelmed by dealing with a crying newborn who needs to nurse around the clock.
+As you’re juggling these new feelings and responsibilities, you may wonder – now that my baby is here, how do I bond with them?

-Bonding is the term for the intense attachment that develops between parents and their baby and it is based on learning to read and respond to your baby’s needs.
-Developing that loving, connected relationship with your newborn baby lays the foundation for raising a child who is confident, caring and empathetic.
+Bonding is the intense attachment that develops between parents and their baby, and it is based on learning to read and respond to your baby’s needs.
+Developing that loving, connected relationship with your newborn lays the foundation for raising a child who is confident, caring and empathetic.
 When you’re a new parent, it may take some time to understand your baby’s unique cues and all the ways you can interact with your newborn to foster a strong bond.

-Here are 5 ways to begin building that bond:
+Here are 5 ways to begin building that maternal bond:

-- When you hold your baby, you’re letting your baby know that you are near and that he or she is protected.
+When you hold your baby, you’re letting your baby know that you are near and that they are protected.
 Newborns need this constant reminder that they are safe and loved.
 Did you know that when you hold your baby, your body temperatures align?
 Your body temperature will rise and fall according to your baby’s needs.1

-- Making eye contact.
-Your newborn baby can see about twelve inches in front of his or her face, which means that you are in perfect view when you are holding them.
+Your newborn baby can see about twelve inches in front of his or her face.
+This means that you are in perfect view when you are holding them.
 You will notice that as you make eye contact with your baby at close range, he or she will gaze back and start to recognize you.
-Your baby may even try to imitate your facial expressions.
+Your baby may even try to imitate your facial expressions!

-- Spending time.
 For many moms, maternity leave may be the only time they can devote themselves full-time to their baby.
 If you have to get back to work – or, even if you don’t – spending time with your baby is a must.
-The more time you spend with your newborn, the more quickly you will learn their different cries, wants and needs and the more quickly you will develop that sense of attachment.
+The more time you spend with your newborn, the more quickly you will learn their different cries, wants, and needs.
+In the end, the more time you spend with your baby the sooner you will develop that maternal sense of attachment.

 - American Pregnancy Association.
 5 ways to bond with your newborn baby.
 Available at http://www.americanpregnancy.org/pregnancyblog/2011/11/5-ways-to-bond-with-your-newborn-baby/.